cjs2094/ENF_extraction_from_videos/README.md

   * `'main2_Fig8.m'` quantatively compares two extraction methods
   * `'main3_Fig7cg'` compares practical scalar values versus theoretical scalar values for aliased ENF components
 * For your own video(s), the entry point is the script file named `'main1_Figs7aedh10.m'`.
 Run the entire sections in the script to draw spectrograms and extract ENF signals

-## Citation
-If you used any of the code or the dataset, please cite our paper as:

-Jisoo Choi, Chau-Wai Wong, Hui Su, and Min Wu, "[Analysis of ENF signal extraction from videos acquired by rolling shutters](https://www.techrxiv.org/articles/preprint/Analysis_of_ENF_Signal_Extraction_From_Videos_Acquired_by_Rolling_Shutters/21300960)," submitted to
-*IEEE Transactions on Information Forensics and Security (T-IFS)*, under review.

 ## Contact
 Jisoo Choi, email: [cjs2094@gmail.com](cjs2094@gmail.com)